Yugarakshini/Type-Script/README.md

 # Type-Script
-This is my Repo that I created to develop a basic CRUD Application with my friends
+This is my Repo that I created to develop a basic CRUD Application